-III.2.4 Meeting notices and the agenda respect the deadlines of both ITU-T (e.g. a convening letter for rapporteur meetings is posted, normally at least two months prior to the meeting, on the study group webpage) and the organization.
+C.2.4 Meeting notices and the agenda respect the deadlines of both ITU-T (e.g. a convening letter for rapporteur meetings is posted, normally at least two months prior to the meeting, on the study group webpage) and the organization.
 It is recommended that the meeting notice identifies the meeting as one of both ITU-T and the organization, and that the meeting notice and agenda are sent for posting to the ITU-T study group secretariat and to the secretariat of the organization.
-Each agenda provides a list of documents to be considered, including previous meeting reports and input contributions (see clause III.3).
+Each agenda provides a list of documents to be considered, including previous meeting reports and input contributions (see clause C3).

-III.2.5 Communication between an ITU-T Question (or rapporteur group) and a common te m is also done through liaison statements.
+C.2.5 Communication between an ITU-T Question (or rapporteur group) and a common te m is also done through liaison statements.
 It is expected that the relevant group in the organization also communicates with a common team by way of liaison statements.

-III.3 Contributions
+C.3 Contributions

-III.3.1 Contributions to the work of the common team may be provided by ITU-T members or by members of the organization.
+C.3.1 Contributions to the work of the common team may be provided by ITU-T members or by members of the organization.
 Each contribution indicates its source.

-III.3.2 Contributions to be considered at a common team meeting are normally in the hands of the common team convenor(s) at least twelve calendar days in advance.
+C.3.2 Contributions to be considered at a common team meeting are normally in the hands of the common team convenor(s) at least twelve calendar days in advance.
 Late contributions will only be considered upon agreement by the meeting participants, in particular to accommodate particular deadlines or meeting dates of the organization.

-III.3.3 All contributions to the common team, regardless of their means of submission, will be identified and maintained by the common team in a document register.
+C.3.3 All contributions to the common team, regardless of their means of submission, will be identified and maintained by the common team in a document register.

-III.3.4 It is recommended that the convenor(s) maintain a mailing list of the common team participants and ensure timely distribution of contributions and meeting output documents to eligible participants.
+C.3.4 It is recommended that the convenor(s) maintain a mailing list of the common team participants and ensure timely distribution of contributions and meeting output documents to eligible participants.

-III.4 Editor in case of a common document
+C.4 Editor in case of a common document

 NOTE – In the case of technically-aligned documents, each organization nominates one or more Editor(s) for its own document.

-III.4.1 It is strongly recommended that the common team appoints a single Editor to produce and maintain the single master common document, normally in accordance with [Author's Guide].
+C.4.1 It is strongly recommended that the common team appoints a single Editor to produce and maintain the single master common document, normally in accordance with [Author's Guide].

-III.4.2 The draft master common document will be updated only when agreement to the specific text has been made by the common team.
+C.4.2 The draft master common document will be updated only when agreement to the specific text has been made by the common team.
 Each iteration of the draft common document are dated.
 Changes from the previous draft are highlighted by change marks.

-III.4.3 The appointed Editor is responsible for the common document through draft iterations and final submission to the secretariats for publication (see clause 9).
+C.4.3 The appointed Editor is responsible for the common document through draft iterations and final submission to the secretariats for publication (see clause 9).
 The individual selected for this task commits to following the work through to completion so that continuity can be maintained throughout the effort.

-III.5 Achieving consensus
+C.5 Achieving consensus

-III.5.1 The functions of the common team meetings are three-fold: the development and editing of draft documents, and resolution of ballots and comments.
+C.5.1 The functions of the common team meetings are three-fold: the development and editing of draft documents, and resolution of ballots and comments.
 The common team meetings are only authorized to deal with the specific collaborative projects identified in the terms of reference (see clause 8.3).

-III.5.2 In responding to the requirements of the designated collaborative projects, the development of draft documents is a consensus building process.
+C.5.2 In responding to the requirements of the designated collaborative projects, the development of draft documents is a consensus building process.